f5devcentral/f5-agility-labs-xc/docs/class1/lab2.rst

-Lab 2: Deploying an AWS VPC Site
+Lab: Deploying an AWS VPC Site
 ================================

 In the previous lab you learned how to protect a resource that is already on the Public Internet.